4-686-293-01: Synthesis

 The chemical synthesis is performed in an inert nitrogen atmosphere in a glovebox.
 Following each procedure, all glassware and non-electronic appliances are cleaned using bleach or hot caustic soda for decontamination purposes.
-This synthesis should not be attempted without taking the required precautionary methods as the fumes from the synthesis can result in serious trauma or death.
+This synthesis requires precautionary methods as the fumes from the synthesis can result in serious trauma or death.
 The synthesized product must be stored in amber bottles or other unbreakable containers, away from sunlight and enclosed in an airtight sealed plastic bag.

 The synthesis occurs in three major steps: